 (B) Persons aged 60 years and above and residents of aged care facilities

-They are recommended to receive a booster dose of PSAR mRNA vaccine six to nine months after having completed their primary course of vaccination regimen.
+They are recommended to receive a booster dose of PSAR mRNA vaccine from about six to nine months after having completed their primary course of vaccination regimen.

 The first batch of seniors aged 60 years and above completed their second doses around March 2021 and therefore will be eligible for the third dose within the month of September.
 More details on the implementation of the booster shot will be announced later.